teo666/Universal-Motor-Controller/README.md

 #define TEST_MODE
 ```
 and then flash avr.
-Open serial monitor, and current *Setpoint*, *Input* and *Output* values are shown.
-You can change the *kp*, *ki* and *kd* parameters by digiting them in serial input, the correct format is
+Open serial monitor, current *Setpoint*, *Input* and *Output* values are shown.
+You can change the *kp*, *ki* and *kd* parameters in serial input, giving the command
 ``` bash
 <param_name> <value>
 ```
-where param_name can be
+where **param_name** can be
 ``` bash
 kp
 ki
 kd
 ```
 to set respectively proportional, integral or derivative parameter
-and value is a floating point value like
+and **value** is a floating point value like
 ``` bash
 0.0002
 ```
 **CARE: THERE IS ONLY ONE SPECE BERTWEEN TWO ARGUMENTS**

 **CARE: PARAMETERS MUST BE GIVEN SEPARATELY, YOU CAN'T SET ALL THEM TOGHETER, ONLY ONE BY ONE**

+**ATTENTION: K-VALUES ARE SHOWN WITH EIGHT DECIMAL DIGIT PRECISION**

-While program run it show current *Setpoint* and *Input* values that can be used to discriminate the correct PID weights inside *search* function, that is where previous unknow numbers come from.
+While program runs it shows current *Setpoint* and *Input* values that can be used to discriminate the correct PID weights inside *search* function, that is where previous unknow numbers come from.
+With these value it is possible to see how UMC react to load change, considering that *Input* value should be near as possible to *Setpoint*.

 # Changelog